thorwhalen/essays/ai_horizons.md

 ## The seldom challenged

-Let's consider a radical idea: The three main limitations of the evolution of AI:
+Let's consider a radical idea.
+The three main limitations of the evolution of AI are
 * Deep learning
 * Coding
 * Digital Computers